alxbragg/Traffic-Stop-Analysis/README-main.md

 - Lower traffic density at night increases the likelihood of individual vehicles being singled out for enforcement.
 - Stop frequency varies across observable driver and vehicle attributes, with higher counts among commonly represented vehicle categories, reflecting exposure rather than elevated risk.

+## Practical Implications
+- Drivers may benefit from increased caution during late night hours when enforcement visibility is higher.
+- Drivers benefit from geographic clustering where traffic reports are most frequent.
+- Insurers and risk analysts can incorporate time of day patterns into behavioral risk assessments.

 ## Dashboard & Visualizations
 An interactive Power BI dashboard was created to visualize:
 - Hourly distribution of traffic stops